flwave/RVDFI/README.md

 After run the instrumented program on RVDFI processor, the violations can be checked at the first 32-bit integer of the reserved memory (physical address `0x6000000`).
 This integer indicates how many violations the processor meets till now.
 This can be checked manually by writing a program with `mmap` function to read such memory, or instrument the debug function inside `dfi_inst.cc`.

-For more details about how to check software-DFI’s violation, please refer to the `README` of `clean_instru_tool.zip`.
+For more details about how to check software-DFI’s violation, please refer to the `README` of `clean_soft_instru_tool.zip`.

 ## References: